jfroffice/jquery.trueresize/README.md

 [Demo](http://jfroffice.github.com/jquery.trueresize/demo/) (Do not forget to resize the browser window for at least 3 seconds)

-# How to bind resize Event ?
+# How to bind resize event ?

 ```javascript
 $(window).on('trueresize', function() {